Luisg882/Super-Physio-main/README.md

 All this information is divided in three different pages:
--Home.
+- Home.
--Services and Prices.
+- Services and Prices.
--Book Now.
+- Book Now.